MeCJay12/lsi-storage-authority/README.md

 # Dockerized LSI Storage Authority
-LSI Storage Authority (LSA) is the successor to MegaRaid Storage Manager (MSM) for managing LSI hardware RAID cards from inside the OS.
+LSI Storage Authority (LSA) is the successor to MegaRaid Storage Manager (MSM) for managing MegaRAID cards from inside the OS.
 LSA improves on MSM by including a web server instead of the old MSM java client that was run locally.
 LSA features both local and remote server management from one interface.

 ## Using the Container
 ### Docker Run